185.A83 Machine Learning for Health Informatics (class of 2020) Start: 10th March 2020 (3 ECTS, 2 h, G)

 706.998/706.999 DiplomandInnen/DissertantInnen Seminar (class of 2019, 3 ECTS, 2h UG, G)

-For master and doctoral students of the Holzinger group; the seminar is compulsory, the aim is to help the master/doctoral candidates to improve their research work strategies and their communication and presentation abilities within their scientific field, a particular focus is given on ethical, social and privacy aspects of human-centered ai, discussing not only current trends and successes but also potential issues of fairness and trust.
+This course is for master and particularly doctoral students of the Holzinger group; the seminar is compulsory, the aim is to help the master/doctoral candidates to improve their research work strategies along with their communication and presentation abilities within their scientific field.
+A particular focus is given on ethical, social, legal and privacy aspects of human-centered ai, discussing not only current trends and successes of machine learning but also potential threats, dangers and adversarial effects.
+The students primarliy learn the tools of the trade, the “Handwerkszeug”, of scientific research.
+At the same time the students will be made sensible for issues of fairness and trust of modern AI/machine learning in medical AI.

 Course Homepage: https://human-centered.ai/scientific-working-for-students